wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

       beginning and ending substrings, but I'm going to use *beginning* and *ending* because I'm already using *prefix* and *suffix* with their linguistic/grammar sense.</sup>

       * Groups with no common beginning or ending are potentially problems.
-In the Table of Contents, you'll see **Potential Problem Stems** as a sub-item under **Stemming Results.**
+At the top of the table you'll see "<font color=red>Potential Problem Stems 🅿</font>".
 This links to the first group in the table with no common beginning or ending substring.
-The *stem* and *common* " -- " will be red, and the stem itself will be a link to the next group with no common beginning or ending substring.
+The *common* " -- " will be red, and the stem itself will be followed by <font color=red>🅿</font>, which is a link to the next group with no common beginning or ending substring.
 The stem in the last group with no common beginning or ending substring (or if there are none, the initial link) takes you to the bottom of the **Stemming Results** table, so you know you are done.
         There is a note there giving the total number of potential problem stems in the list.

   * *group total:* This is the total number of tokens (instances of a word, more or less) in this group.